Welcome to Country

 A Welcome to Country is a ritual or formal ceremony performed as a land acknowledgement at many events held in Australia.
-It is an event intended to highlight the cultural significance of the surrounding area to the descendants of a particular Aboriginal or Torres Strait Islander clan or language group who are recognised as the original human inhabitants of the area.
-Welcomes are performed by the recognised traditional owner of the land in question.
-Welcomes to Country are sometimes accompanied by traditional smoking ceremonies, music or dance.
-Where a recognised owner is not available to perform the welcome, or the recognised traditional owners are not known, an Acknowledgement of Country may be offered instead.
+It is intended to highlight the cultural significance of the surrounding area to the descendants of the particular Aboriginal or Torres Strait Islander clan or language group who are recognised as the original human inhabitants of the area.
+Welcomes are performed by a member of the recognised group.
+They are sometimes accompanied by traditional smoking ceremonies, music or dance.
+An Acknowledgement of Country is a similar land acknowledgement ritual performed when a recognised owner is not available to perform the welcome, or the traditional owners are not known.

-The term "country" has a particular meaning and significance to many Aboriginal peoples, encompassing an interdependent relationship between an individual or a people and their ancestral or traditional lands and seas.
-The connection to land involves culture, spirituality, language, law/lore, kin relationships and identity.
-The Welcome to Country has been a long tradition among Aboriginal Australian groups to welcome peoples from other areas.
-Today it serves also as a symbol which signifies the recognition of Aboriginal and Torres Strait Islander peoples' presence in Australia before colonisation and an end to their past exclusion from Australian history and society, aiding to reconciliation with Australia's First Nations.
+Prior to European settlement, when Aboriginal people travelled onto the land, or Country, of another Aboriginal nation, a ceremony was performed as an act of diplomacy, and to show that the travellers were welcome.
+A similar ceremony was first performed in contemporary times at the 1973 Aquarius Festival, with a Welcome performed by Uncle Lyle Roberts Jr. and songman Uncle Dickee Donnelly and again in 1978 by Richard Walley to a group of Māori performers in Perth.
+In the 1980s arts executive, actress, and playwright Rhoda Roberts coined the contemporary term Welcome to Country for the ceremony, which soon gained widespread acceptance, being performed at the openings of arts events.

 Since 2008, a Welcome to Country has been incorporated into the ceremonial opening of the Parliament of Australia, occurring after each federal election.